yduf/yduf.github.io/_posts/2022-12-08-cpp-stacktrace.md

 **This one is very easy to setup**
 And well suited  for  [VScode code runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) one liner compiler command:
-- include `backward.hpp`
 - define a **backend** for stackunwiding
+- include `backward.hpp` if you are using the API directly
-- modify `backward.cpp` to use the same backend
+- modify `backward.cpp` to use the same backend - if you want automated trace dump

 {% highlight cpp %}